John Buchanan (horticulturalist): Administrative career

 Britain had maintained consuls on the Island of Mozambique since 1856, mainly to monitor and combat the slave trade.
 Two of these Mozambique-based consuls, Elton in 1877 and O'Neill in 1882, visited the European missions and settlements in the Shire Highlands.
 O'Neill's visit was made in the aftermath of the Blantyre atrocities, and he recommended that a consul should be appointed for the Lake Nyasa area.
 The first consul to "the Kings and Chiefs of Central Africa in the territories adjacent to Lake Nyasa", Captain Foot, was appointed in 1883.
 Foot used Blantyre, where a settlement had begun to grow around the Blantyre Mission, as his headquarters.
 His successor, Captain Hawes, set up his headquarters at Zomba in 1886, partly because if its nearness to the major slave route running south from Lake Nyasa to the coast, and partly because he disliked the settlers and missionaries of Blantyre.
 In 1887, the Buchanan Brothers completed a new consulate building on the slopes of Zomba Mountain, near the Mlunguzi stream, for Captain Hawes.
 This house was later occupied by the early governors of Nyasaland and was known as the Residency.

+Buchanan started to construct a Town Hall in Blantyre in 1887.
+It was finished in 1892.
+It is known as the Old Town Hall, Victoria Hall or Old Boma.